dwyl/fields/README.md

 + [`EmailHash`](lib/email_hash.ex) - useful when an email needs to be looked up without decrypting all emails in the database.
 Salted and hashed with `:sha256`.
 + [`EmailPlaintext`](lib/email_plaintext.ex) - useful on the rare occasion when
+it is acceptable to store an email in `plaintext` e.g. your local pizzeria.
 + [`Hash`](lib/hash.ex) - a general-purpose hash field using `:sha256`,
 useful if you need to store the hash of a value. (_one way_)
 + [`HtmlBody`](lib/html-body.ex) - useful for storing HTML data e.g in a CMS.